-In a newly published study, a multi-institutional team led by scientists at the Indiana University School of Medicine have discovered an immune system gene associated with higher rates of amyloid plaque buildup in the brains of Alzheimer's patients and older adults at risk for the disease.
+In a recently published study, a multi-institutional team led by scientists at the Indiana University School of Medicine discovered an immune system gene associated with higher rates of amyloid plaque buildup in the brains of Alzheimer’s patients and older adults at risk for the disease.

 Alzheimer’s disease affects more than 5 million older Americans and there is currently no therapy proven to halt or reverse the underlying cause of the progressive symptoms of dementia.
 Researchers are increasingly focused on mechanisms involved with the deposit and clearance of amyloid plaques, particularly in early stages when symptoms are mild or not yet present.
 Scientists have long known from studies of brain tissue that microglia, the brain’s primary immune cell, gather around amyloid plaques.
 More recent evidence indicates that microglia play a role in clearing the deposits and PET scans show alterations in microglial activity in Alzheimer’s disease.

-The new study in Brain found that the amyloid-associated IL1RAP variant was also associated with:
+The study published in Brain found that the amyloid-associated IL1RAP variant was also associated with:

 - A lower level of microglial activity as measured by PET scans.
 Greater atrophy of the temporal cortex, a region of the brain involved with memory.